-Spinway WA is commencing a three-month trial of automated bike hire at Kings Park and Botanic Garden from February 26, 2016.
-Visitors can use a credit card to hire a standard adult-sized bicycle with adjustable seat height and a helmet from an eight-bike kiosk located in the Wadjuk Carpark, opposite the free Number 37 Transperth bus stop.
+Spinway WA currently provide automated bike hire at Kings Park and Botanic Garden.
+Visitors can use a credit card to hire a standard adult-sized bicycle with adjustable seat height and a helmet from an eight-bike kiosk located in the Wadjuk Carpark, opposite the free Number 935 Transperth bus stop.

 Most transport around Kings Park and Botanic Garden is conducted by foot along walking trails and designated shared paths.
 All of these shared paths are on hard surfaces through the beautiful Kings Park bushland areas.

 You may like to take a guided walk or self-guided tour.

 Minor road closures and detours take place during the Kings Park Festival (month of September) and the Summer Events season (November through to early April).
 If you intend to drive into the park during these times, please follow directions and parking instructions provided by signage and by Kings Park staff.
 Notices of upcoming closures of roads, carparks and services are updated regularly.

 The Authority is required to issue infringements for breaches to the Regulations and penalties may apply.
 If you have received an infringement from the Botanic Gardens and Parks Authority, please refer to the Infringements section for more information.